Support Staff Policy & Procedure for Filling Vacant Regular Positions

 - All forms of recruitment, including personal contacts and media advertising, should be communicated to MSU Human Resources.

 - MSU Human Resources Solutions Center administers certain tests under controlled conditions which provide equal opportunities for all applicants and employees.
 Individuals and departments may not administer any form of employee or applicant tests without prior approval by MSU Human Resources.

 - Offers of regular employment, including salary commitments, may be made only with the approval of MSU Human Resources.

 - Collective Bargaining Agreements specify variations in procedures for filling vacancies which may supersede the following and should be reviewed prior to filling a vacancy.

-- A department wishing to fill a vacancy should submit a completed Staffing Request Form through EBS, which will be routed to MSU Human Resources.
+- A department wishing to fill a vacancy should submit a completed Staffing Request Form through EBS, which will be routed to MSU HR.

 - The request is to contain a concise description of job responsibilities, experience, education and credentials necessary to do the job (consistent with the classification specification).